vento277/Electrical-Engineering-Design-Studio-II/README.md

 2. **Data Transmission:** Modulation techniques facilitate high-speed data transmission rates, enabling the transfer of large volumes of digital information quickly and efficiently across communication networks.
 This capability is essential for applications requiring real-time data exchange, such as video streaming, online gaming, and teleconferencing.

 ### Design Decisions
-Detailed reasoning can be found in the report (pg.11).
+Detailed reasoning can be found in the report (page 11).
 | Subsystem      | Technique |
 | ----------- | ----------- |
 |Error Encoding|Convolutional|